-As a man of faith, what set Darwin apart from the religious leaders of his time, and of today, is the fact that he was willing to test his beliefs against reality.
-At the beginning of his book, "The Origin of Species" he quoted the philosopher and statesman, Francis Bacon who said,
+What set Darwin, as a man of faith, apart from the religious leaders of his time, (and of today) is the fact that he was willing to test his beliefs against reality and make adjustments if necessary.
+At the beginning of his book, "The Origin of Species" he quoted the philosopher and statesman, Francis Bacon to give credence to this perspective,

-“Let no man think or maintain that a man can search too far or be too well studied in the book of God’s word or in the book of God’s works, but rather let man endeavor an endless progress or proficience in both.”
+“Let no man think or maintain that a man can search too far or be too well studied in the book of God’s word [the Bible] or in the book of God’s works [nature], but rather let man endeavor an endless progress or proficience in both.”

-Ultimately, his theory of natural selection would forever knock humans off their proverbial, biological perch, albeit only for those who would accept the massing evidence.
+Ultimately, his theory of natural selection would forever knock humans off the proverbial, biological perch, albeit only for those who would accept the massing evidence.

 Every morning as I cycle to my office and observe the protruding granite in contact with the metamorphosed siltstone, I am reminded of the 13.7 billion year miracle that I am, that we are, and how brief my conscious life is in comparison to Darwin's rocks.

-In 1859, in the Origin of Species, he wrote about his geological discovery and said,
+In 1859, in the Origin of Species, he wrote about his geological “Kontak” discovery and said,